Toyosu Fish Market — Tokyo’s shiny, new(ish) fish market — has replaced its predecessor Tsukiji as the city’s top destination for seafood fans.

 Boxes and boxes of fruit and veg | Photo by Maria Danuco

-If you haven’t had enough yet, you can also go and check out the fruit and veg wholesale area — just follow the English signs.
-A word of warning though: this isn’t the most exciting place, unless you love the sight of piles and piles of Styrofoam boxes.
+If you haven’t had enough yet, you can also go and check out the fruit and vegetable wholesale area — just follow the English signs.
+Compared to the high-stakes tuna floor where something is always happening, the fruit and vegetable section is calmer.
 You will be walking along a windowed gallery that looks down onto the market activity below.

-The best thing about this part of Toyosu is probably the handful of restaurants tucked away one level under the entrance.
-Take the stairs down as you exit the building and you can choose from udon, tempura, and arguably the best sushi at the market — Daiwa Sushi.
+The best thing about this part of Toyosu, however, is probably the handful of restaurants tucked away one level under the entrance.
+Take the stairs down as you exit the building and you can choose from udon, tempura, and arguably the best (and among the priciest) sushi at the whole market — Daiwa Sushi.

 Tips for enjoying Toyosu Fish Market